jantonypdx/rest-api-playwright/README.md

 2. (Optional) Review or update the API base URL in [`playwright.config.ts`](playwright.config.ts).

-## Running the Tests
+## Running the Playwright Tests

-To run all API tests:
+To run all Playwright API tests:

 ```sh
 npm test